 - (1) Cetane Index is acceptable instead of Cetane Number if a standardized engine to determine the Cetane Number is unavailable and cetane improvers are not used.
-When cetane improvers are used, the estimated Cetane Number must be greater than or equal to the specified value and the Cetane Index must be greater than or equal to the number in parenthesis. - (2) May relax the minimum limit to 800 kg/m3 when ambient temperatures are below -30°C. For environmental purposes, a minimum of 815 kg/m3 can be adopted. - (3) May relax the minimum to 1.5 mm2/s when ambient temperatures are below -30°C or to 1.3 mm2/s when ambient temperatures are below -40°C. - (4) The unit mg/kg is often expressed as ppm. - Examples of trace metals (and other undesirable elements) include, but are not limited to, Cl, Cu, Fe, Mn, Na, P, Pb and Si.
+When cetane improvers are used, the estimated Cetane Number must be greater than or equal to the specified value and the Cetane Index must be greater than or equal to the number in parenthesis. - (2) May relax the minimum limit to 800 kg/m3 when ambient temperatures are below -30°C. For environmental purposes, a minimum of 815 kg/m3 can be adopted. - (3) May relax the minimum to 1.5 mm2/s when ambient temperatures are below -30°C or to 1.3 mm2/s when ambient temperatures are below -40°C. - (4) The unit mg/kg is often expressed as ppm. - (5) Examples of trace metals include, but are not limited to, Cu, Fe, Mn, Na, P, Pb, Si and Zn.
+Another undesirable element is Cl.
 No trace metal should exceed I mg/kg.
-No intentional addition of metal-based additives is allowed. - (6) Compliance with either T90 or T95 is required. - (7) If compliance is demonstrated by meeting CFPP, then it must be no more than 10°C less than cloud point. - (8) Other biofuels include HVO and BTL.
-Blending level must allow the finished fuel to meet all the required specifications. - (9) At or below detection limit of the test method used. - (10) Limit and test method are under review to assure DPF endurance. - (11) Limit and test method are under review. - (12) CEC has initiated test development for Internal Diesel Injector Deposits (IDID).
+No intentional addition of metal-based additives is allowed. - (6) Compliance with either T90 or T95 is required. - (7) If compliance is demonstrated by meeting CFPP, then it must be no more than 10°C less than cloud point. - (8) Alternative test methods, with appropriate limits for "no biological growth," can be used. - (9) Other biofuels include HVO and BTL.
+Blending level must allow the finished fuel to meet all the required specifications. - (10)At or below detection limit of the test method used. - (11) Limit and test method are under review to assure DPF endurance.